gerardsimons/personal-website/content/posts/my-first-post.md

 > **— Mr. Robot S01E01**

 # Hello?
 That quote was actually part of the default first post of this website theme, but I liked it, so I kept it.
 I can definitely recommend this show as a good way to pass corona time fast and rather funnily.
-It is probably the most realistic looking hacking themed TV show / movide I've seen.
+It is probably the most realistic looking hacking themed TV show / movie I've seen.
 I am by no means a hacker, but just look at all those sweet Linux [terminals](https://www.youtube.com/watch?v=PGjLhOhMLXc).
 Right?
 RIGHT?!

 The cover photo is one I personally took last year on a trip to Scotland with my good friend Georgios.
 The animal in the picture is not George.
 George is much hairier.
 The cow doesn't really have so much to do with this post, but I feel strongly that shaggy beasts never fail to liven up a website.